-This mechanism occurs when cyclical stresses or direct impact damages the bond between layers or fibers in composite materials.
+This mechanism occurs when cyclical stresses or direct impact damage the bond between layers or fibers in composite materials.
 Fiber-reinforced composites rely on accurate layering for their strength, so delamination can severely compromise the material’s mechanical strength.

 7. Material Selection/Composition

-While not a failure mechanism itself, per say, material selection is crucial to the prevention of premature component failure.
+While not a failure mechanism itself, per se, material selection is crucial to the prevention of premature component failure.
 Improper material selection can result in any of the above failure mechanisms (which depends on the material).
 Failing to select the correct material with the appropriate molecular composition for the application can result in a range of problems, from shortened service life to unexpected critical failure.

 PARTNER WITH IMR TEST LABS

-At IMR Test Labs, we not only possess the ability to identify the failure mode of your metallic or non-metallic part, but also the knowledge and analysis capability to help you determine the most suitable material for your design.
-Our highly educated team of chemists, engineers and lab technicians use a range of equipment and years of expertise to provide the most comprehensive range of analytical services available to customers around the globe.
+At IMR Test Labs, we not only possess the ability to identify the failure mode of your metallic or non-metallic part but also the knowledge and analysis capability to help you determine the most suitable material for your design.
+Our highly educated team of chemists, engineers, and lab technicians use a range of equipment and years of expertise to provide the most comprehensive range of analytical services available to customers around the globe.